Content management system?

 Content & user focused

 We are focused on making brands stand out.
 We believe in simplicity and outstanding interfaces.
-It is therefore not surprising that, after reviewing many options, we chose for NEOS.
+It is therefore not surprising that, after reviewing many options, we chose Neos CMS.

 A piece of history

-Neos was created as a spin-off from TYPO3 CMS.
+Neos CMS was created as a spin-off from TYPO3 CMS.
 TYPO3 is a 1998 published open source content management system (CMS) for medium and large websites.
-The difference between Neos and Typo3 is primarily the user-friendliness.
-Neos distinguishes itself by not separating the back-end from the front-end.
-With Neos, users can edit the content of the site in a very user-friendly way and the changes are also visible in advance.
+The difference between Neos CMS and Typo3 is primarily the user-friendliness.
+Neos CMS distinguishes itself by not separating the back-end from the front-end.
+With Neos CMS, users can edit the content of the site in a very user-friendly way and the changes are also visible in advance.
 Users click on the element they want to change and just change it.

-“Neos is the most flexible and user-friendly open source CMS” Dave Kraayeveld
+“Neos CMS is the most flexible and user-friendly open source CMS” Dave Kraayeveld

 The content management system is modularly expandable and, in addition to the extensive standard functionality, has a large number of modules, plug-ins and widgets to expand the management environment as desired.